-Various system configurations are provided that perform laser shock peening operations aimed at enhancing the deep compressive residual stress characteristics induced within a workpiece by laser shock peening, such as with the introduction of an asymmetrical or other selectively configured compressive residual stress distribution profile within the workpiece.
-The system may be used in conjunction with an airfoil to develop an asymmetrical stress distribution profile through the thickness dimension of a thin section of the airfoil.
-The asymmetrical stress distribution profile will be selectively tailored to produce compressive residual stress properties within the airfoil that have desired behaviors and objectives, such as retarding crack propagation, inhibiting the growth of incipient flaws, strengthening the material at high fatigue locations, increasing the high cycle fatigue strength at specific locations, providing a desired shape or curvature, and other such uses as typically understood in the art.
+Various processing methods are provided that employ laser shock peening procedures to enhance the deep compressive residual stress characteristics induced within a workpiece by laser shock peening, such as with the introduction of an asymmetrical or other selectively configured compressive residual stress distribution profile within the workpiece.
+One operation may involve processing an airfoil to develop an asymmetrical stress distribution profile through the thickness dimension of a thin section of the airfoil.
+The asymmetrical stress distribution profile will be selectively tailored to produce compressive residual stress properties within the airfoil that have desired behaviors and objectives, such as retarding crack propagation, inhibiting the growth of incipient flaws, strengthening the material at high fatigue locations, increasing the high cycle fatigue strength at specific location, providing a desired shape or curvature, and other such uses as typically understood in the art.

-According to one system configuration, a laser shock processing apparatus is provided with a controller that directs the apparatus to laser shock process the workpiece in a selective manner.
-In particular, the apparatus is configured to simultaneously irradiate the workpiece with a set of laser beams to form a corresponding set of adjacent non-overlapping laser shock peened surfaces.
+According to one processing method, the workpiece is simultaneously irradiated with a set of laser beams to form a corresponding set of adjacent non-overlapping laser shock peened surfaces.
 The spaced-apart relationship between the laser beam spots is chosen such that the respective shockwaves induced by laser shock peening will encounter one another as they propagate through the workpiece.
 The shockwaves will intersect at a location disposed generally between the laser shock peened surfaces.

 In one form, the encountering shockwaves will interact in a manner generally exhibiting a constructive interference effect.
 In this manner, the respective deep compressive residual stress regions that extend from each of the adjacent non-overlapping laser shock peened surfaces will overlap and significantly increase the peak pressure experienced by the material in the vicinity of the shockwave intersection plane.
-Various laser spot beam patterns may be employed to produce selective arrangements of shockwave interaction locations.
+Various laser spot beam patterns may be developed to produce selective arrangements of shockwave interaction locations.

-According to another system configuration, a laser shock processing apparatus is provided with a controller that directs the apparatus to laser shock process the workpiece in a selective manner.
-In particular, the apparatus is configured to irradiate opposing sides of the workpiece at different times to form opposing laser shock peened surfaces.
+According to another method, the workpiece is irradiated at opposing sides thereof at different times to form opposing laser shock peened surfaces.
 In this manner, the opposing time-staggered shockwaves induced by laser shock peening will meet at a location apart from a mid-plane of the workpiece, producing an asymmetrical compressive residual stress profile through a thickness dimension of the workpiece.
 The relative difference between the arrival times of the laser beams used to laser shock peen the opposing sides of the workpiece is chosen to facilitate control of the profile characteristics by selectively determining the interior location where the opposing shockwaves will encounter one another.